Mobile Food Service Units (Food Trucks)

 - Food truck - All mobile food service units with the exception of pushcarts.
 Food trucks shall be no larger than 30×8 feet.

-- Pushcart - A human-propelled, self-contained, enclosed food service cart that operates at pre-determined locations as approved by the GA Dept. of Public Health and the City of Savannah.
-Pushcarts shall be no large than 5' x 10'.
+- Pushcart - means a human-propelled, self-contained, enclosed food service cart that operates at pre-determined locations as approved by the health authority and the City of Savannah.
+Pushcarts shall be no larger than 5×10 feet.

 Mobile Food Service Unit Fees